lambdalf/amp-template/README.md

-# alfresco-amp-template
+# amp-template

 A Leiningen template for Alfresco Module Package (AMP) files.
 See http://wiki.alfresco.com/wiki/AMP_Files for more details on the AMP file format.
 See http://wiki.alfresco.com/wiki/Module_Management_Tool for details on how to deploy AMP files to an Alfresco installation.

-Also see https://github.com/pmonks/lein-amp for the associated plugin that will build an AMP file from a project of this type.
+Also see https://github.com/lambdalf/lein-amp for the associated plugin that will build an AMP file from a project of this type.

 ## Usage